Xmorelle/webpage/index.md

 - **04/2022** : Conference series coming up!
 I will have the pleasure to present some of my previous work first at the European Mechanics of Materials Conference (EMMC18) in Oxford and then move to the Rolduc Abbey in the Netherlands to attend for my first time to the very famous DYFP (Deformation Yield and Fracture of Polymers) conference.
 Looking forward to these events to catch up with old colleagues and friends from all over Europe.

 - **03/2022** : Congratulations to both Noémie Maamouri and Joanna Baudino who just finished their master thesis resarch project with a very-well performed oral defense! => Good luck in your future endeavours starting with your industry internship!
-While Noemie worked on a fundamental research project to better apprehend the molecular architercture of Room Temperature Vulcanization (RTV) silicon elastomers and how to make use of it to improve its mechanical properties, Joanna performed an applied research project in collaboration with Solvay in order to toughen epoxy network with organic fillers.
+While Noemie worked on a fundamental research project to better apprehend the molecular architercture of Room Temperature Vulcanization (RTV) silicon elastomers and how to make use of it to improve its mechanical properties, Joanna performed an applied research project in collaboration with Solvay R&D Center in order to toughen epoxy network with organic fillers.

 - **10/2021** : Great news to start the academic year as we succesfully obtained a BQR (Bonus Qualité Recherche) funding for 4 master students over 2 years with my colleagues Pr.
 Khalid Lamnawar (from IMP lab as well) and Nawfal Blal (from LamCos lab).

-- **08/2021** : With holidays coming to an end, it is time to go back to school but also to conferences!
-For this fall, I will have the pleasure to physically attend the **DEPOS conference** (Deformation of Solid Polymers) in Mandelieu-La Napoule where I'll be presenting some of my most recent work on _ionic liquid modified epoxys_ and where my dear collaborator Sylvie Castagnet will be presenting a _Keynote_ on some of our shared work on the _cavitation of elastomers_.
-I will then also have the pleasure to present an **invited Keynote** at the **EURADH 2021 virtual meeting** (European Adhesion Conference) on the _role of damage by sacrificial bonds on the fatigue and toughness behavior of multiple network elastomers_.

-- **07/2021** : The official announcement finally came in! => I succesfully obtained a **permanent CNRS research fellow position** ("Chargé de recherche") and I will thus start as a Research Associate inside the IMP lab (UMR n°5223) at INSA-Lyon on October 1st.
-Truly happy to start this brand new chapter of my academic journey!

-- **04/2021** : Great start of the month, with no April fool prank, but instead two of our latest papers finally published!
-Our first [cavitation work](https://doi.org/10.1039/D1SM00325A) with ESPCI is thus accepted for publication in _Soft Matter_, while our newest work on [epoxy network reinforced with ionic-liquid grafted POSS](https://doi.org/10.1016/j.polymer.2021.123721) with the IMP lab (through Houssém Chabane PhD) just got out in _Polymer_ => go have a look at the **Publications** section for their detailed reference and links!

-- **02/2021** : Another one of our work making use of mechanochemistry to better understand the fracture mechanisms in multiple network elastomers is now posted in ChemRxiv => go give it a look to better apprehend the intrinsic challenge and differences to improve fatigue resistance vs fracture toughness!                        _[Why is Mechanical Fatigue Different from Toughness in Elastomers?
-The Role of Damage by Polymer Scission](https://chemrxiv.org/s/5130169c1b170ad59bbd)_

-- **02/2021** : Good news for this early february with 2 of our papers accepted for publication (see "**Publications**") with (i) a review of the work performed over the last 10 years in my PhD group on a better understanding of the nanomechanics of polymer-based composites (including both multi-scale characterization and physics-based modeling) under the wise supervision of Pr.
-Thomas Pardoen, and (ii) a work from my post-doctoral stay in Harvard in collaboration with Pr.
-Xi Yao on the development of novel anti-icing materials and blankets based on propylene-glycol gels.

 ### Scientific Vision and Projects